Language-Research-Technology/ro-crate-schema-tools/profiles/general-purpose-collection/profile-text.md

 <br>

 ## Files

+A File is a sequence of binary data, which must be contained by an Object.

 There are three important types of files (or references to other works) that may be included from the Language Data Commons Schema: \`ldac:PrimaryMaterial\` which an